 Here is an easy guide for which foods you should seek out and which to avoid to help lower your cholesterol.
 Increase your intake of: Food Why What Fish Omega 3’s – consumption associated with better cardiovascular disease outcomes; helps to lower LDL and increase HDL.
 Oily fish are the highest sources – salmon, mackerel, sardines, fresh tuna Other varieties are … Read More

 Check out our collation of recipes below!
-We aim to post healthy, affordable and high fibre recipes for your use, with a few treats chucked in here and there.
+We aim to post healthy, affordable and high fibre recipes for your use, with a few treats thrown in here and there.
 You can never have too many recipes up your sleeve!